anuj-cse/BERT-NLI/README.md

 ```

-Entailment: The second sentence follows logically from the first.
+Entailment: The second sentence follows logically from the first.<br>
-Contradiction: The second sentence contradicts the first.
+Contradiction: The second sentence contradicts the first.<br>
-Neutral: The second sentence neither entails nor contradicts the first.
+Neutral: The second sentence neither entails nor contradicts the first.<br>

 The dataset is used to train, evaluate and test a BERT-based model for Natural Language Inference.
 Dataset is valanced alonged all the classes.
 Dataset Format is: